 - blood thinners to help prevent blood clots for atrial fibrillation patients

 - diuretics to relieve fluid accumulation

 - high blood pressure (hypertension) medications to keep the patients high blood pressure within normal ranges

-Mitral regurgitation patients are often too sick to undergo traditional open surgery.
-The FDA recently approved MitraClip , a non-surgical treatment option for high-risk mitral valve regurgitation patients, which can significantly reduce symptoms and improve quality of life.
-Since 2008, Beaumont has been one of a few hospitals in Michigan participating in the MitraClip research study and is the first hospital in Michigan to implant the FDA approved device.
+Some patients may benefit from catheter-based procedures like the MitraClip, which is a catheter treatment option for high-risk mitral valve regurgitation patients.
+This procedure can significantly reduce symptoms and improve quality of life.
+Beaumont was one of the few hospitals in Michigan who participated in the MitraClip research study and was the first hospital in Michigan to implant the FDA approved device in 2013.